1DigitalPartner/tanzi-blog/sources/batch_blog_01_Data_Science_20250815_140145.md

         ## The Numbers Don't Lie: What Actually Works

-        I analyzed **125 real posts** about AI Technology and related topics.
+        I analyzed **125 real posts** about Data Science and related topics.
 Here's what the data revealed:

         **Key Findings:**
         - Total engagement analyzed: **118,001 interactions**